-If you can remember as far back as elementary school science class, you have a rough idea of what chlorophyll is.
+Chlorophyll supplements: are these a must have?
+If you can remember as far back as elementary school science class, then you have a rough idea of what chlorophyll is.

-That’s all fine and dandy, but the last time I checked, humans certainly aren’t plants, and our bodies don’t perform photosynthesis.
+That’s all fine and dandy, but the last time I checked, humans certainly aren’t plants.
+Our bodies don’t perform photosynthesis!

 So what’s up with all the chlorophyll supplements?
 What benefits do they actually provide?